-We had that at-home assessment, which added more questions rather than providing answers.
-I’m not really sure what I expected, but we were referred on from there, taking things to an even more scary level.
-They proceeded with further tests – some heart tests, brain tests, blood tests, and some others that I wasn’t sure of.
-I actually thought the assessment itself went quite well, and the two people that were here – a guy and a girl – were really positive.
+We had an at-home assessment, which added more questions rather than providing answers.
+I’m not really sure what I expected but we were referred from there — some heart tests, brain tests, blood tests, and some others that I wasn’t sure of.
+I actually thought the assessment itself went quite well, and the two people that were here were really positive.
 After the weekend, however, things took a different turn.
 Those people that saw us at home then went to see their person-in-charge, and we definitely needed to look further into the fact that my poor Bear could have something dementia-y.
-A whole bunch of tests were scheduled and I’m having a hard time remembering everything.
+A whole bunch of other tests were then scheduled and now I’m having a hard time remembering everything.
 (LOL!)
 I’m honestly not sure where I’d be without my phone.
 I guess this is life now?
 I’d best get used to it.
 I have absolutely no intention of walking away.

 The good news: He DOES NOT have dementia.

 The bad news: We need a brand new mental health assessment.
 It’s starting to look more and more like schizophrenia wasn’t the right diagnosis.
 On top of this, Bear had been prescribed a certain cholesterol drug by his doctor that he apparently should not have been prescribed.

 Things have actually gotten better between Bear and I. We’re still fighting from time to time, but we’re holding it together pretty well.
 We’re having much more sex than we had before too, although Bear seems to be struggling a tad.
 We had a few deflated moments and then there was the time he couldn’t finish at all.
 Despite all of that, we’re closer than ever, spending more “quality time” together.